Web app (mobile and desktop)

 The FIDICbot currently uses the codes given below.
-When we say "clause" we mean a clause or a sub-clause in the General Conditions of each contract.
-The annexed dispute adjudication agreement (DAA) and the procedural rules are included, and for services agreements, the appendices are included.
-Suggested clauses published by FIDIC for Particular Conditions may be added at a later stage.
+When we say "clause" we mean a clause or a sub-clause in the General Conditions of each contract, or in the Guidance for Particular Conditions that FIDIC publshes with the General Conditions.
+The annexed Dispute Adjudication Agreement (DAA) and the procedural rules are also included, and for services agreements, the appendices are included.

 Codes are chosen that can be easily typed and understood by word recognition by most mobile phone messenger clients.
 There are two types of codes, namely: